selkamand/rank/README.md

 #> [1] "Pear"   "Apple"  "Apple"  "Orange" "Orange"
 ```

-### Working with data-frames
+### Data-frames

-When working with data.frames, we not only wa
+`smartrank` can be used to arrange data.frames based on one or more
+columns, while maintaining complete control over how each column
+contributes to the final row order.

 #### BaseR

-For example, imagine we want to sort the following dataframe based on
+For example, we can sort the following dataframe based on frequency of
-frequency of fruits, but break any ties based on the alphabetical order
+fruits, but break any ties based on the alphabetical order of the
-of the picker.
+picker.

 ``` r
 data = data.frame(